Beer can chicken get everyone in my family excited!

-It could be that the chicken itself is joining in on the fun of having an afternoon brewski, or it could be the fact that the result from the chicken sitting on a can of beer makes it exceptionally moist, juicy and flavorsome.
+It could be that the chicken is joining in on an afternoon brewski.
+Or it could be they know, that chicken sitting on a can of beer makes means an exceptionally moist, juicy and flavorsome bird for dinner!

 No matter what the real reason is, I do know that beer can chicken is a favorite around my grill.